Use a rotavator

 A four-year plan for your vegetable patch

-Rotation plans, even simple ones, are never straightforward because certain crops, eg courgettes, do not fit into the usual categories.
+Rotation plans, even simple ones, are never straightforward because certain crops, for example courgettes, do not fit into the usual categories.
 Other plants (such as strawberries, asparagus and raspberries) are permanent.

 Vegetable plot order